Godrigos/phylobuntu/README.md

 * pip (20.0.2-5ubuntu1.1) - The package installer for Python.
 You can use pip to install packages from the Python Package Index and other indexes.
 * R (4.0.2-1) - R is ‘GNU S’, a freely available language and environment for statistical computing and graphics.

+This image also contain auxiliary libraries to the main applications installed as well to R and Python 3 packages that may be used.

 **phylobuntu** is most intended to be used in phylogenetics classes.
 A new user without root access is created and is the default user of the image.

-The image has a volume mounted as the user home directory where students can create, edit and save files, install Python3 and R packages.

-You should run a container of it as: `docker run -it godrigos/phylobuntu`.
+You should run a container of it as: `docker run -it --mount type=bind,source=my/host/dir,target=/home/student godrigos/phylobuntu`.
+This will start a **phylobuntu** container with you host directory content available for use.
+Just change `my/host/dir` to the path of the directory you want to make available to the container.
+Remember, inside the binded host directory the container user will have complete control, so it will be capable to create, edit and delete content.
+Do not store unique copies or sensitive data in such directory.